|

 Though his early work tended toward realistic

-then until his death in 1972 was driven by a unique
+death in 1972 was driven by a unique understanding

-his wondrous creations, Escher was able to lay
+creations, Escher was able to lay a symbolic

-a symbolic bridge between the realms of art and
+bridge between the realms of art and science.

 |